The INORMS Working group comprises:

 Annedorte Vad is President of the Danish association for Research Managers and Administrators – DARMA.
 She has worked with RMA since the mid 1990’s.
 Her career started in a large-scale research project at the University of Copenhagen, since she became an Adviser in the Danish Ministry of Science where she was also a National Contact Point for the FP6 and FP7 programme.
 In 2007 Annedorte was headhunted by Copenhagen Business School to build the central research support she is now heading.
 Annedorte has vast experience of board work.
 She was on the first elected board of DARMA (from 2009 to 2013) and has been on the board of SRA International since 2014 where she has also been the President of the SRAI International Section.
 She was among the inaugural recipients of the INORMS award for excellence in Research Management Leadership in 2018.

 Nori (Norifumi) Miyokawa is a Senior Research Administrator at Hiroshima University and has been involved in the university’s efforts to internationalize its research activities since 2014.
-As a scholar, he holds the post of Visiting Fellow for Hiroshima University’s Research Institute of Higher Education.
+As a scholar, he holds the post of Visiting Fellow for Hiroshima University’s Research Institute for Higher Education.
 Before joining Hiroshima University, he enjoyed working for the Education Section of the Australian Embassy in Tokyo and the University Office of Global Programs at The Pennsylvania State University in the United States.
 He has a strong interest in the field of international education, particularly transnational academic mobility.
 He pursued higher learning in Japan, Australia, the UK, and Singapore, and obtained a Ph.D. in Higher Education Administration at The Pennsylvania State University.
 Nori has been the leader of the International Working Group of the Research Manager and Administrator Network Japan (RMAN-J) since 2016.
-In this capacity, he has frequently represented RMAN-J at meetings of the INORMS Council as well as its Working Group and has also served as the Chair of the Planning Committee of INORMS 2020 Hiroshima.
+In this capacity, he has frequently represented RMAN-J at meetings of the INORMS Council as well as its Working Group and also served as the Chair of the Planning Committee of INORMS 2020 Hiroshima (which is now INORMS 2021 due to the postponement caused by COVID-19).

-Tania Tambiah is the Associate Director, Research Development, for the College of Business, RMIT University, Australia.
-Tania’s research management, leadership and training experience spans over 20 years, and focusses on formulating and implementing strategy; designing management frameworks; creating infrastructure, systems and networks; and building professional teams.
+Tania Tambiah is a Research & Innovation Business Partner at RMIT University, Australia.
+Tania’s research management, leadership and training experience spans over 25 years, and focusses on formulating strategy; designing management frameworks; creating infrastructure, systems and networks; and building professional teams.

 Professionally, Tania is deeply committed to advancing and promoting research management and its specialists across the sector (nationally and internationally).
-She is an ARMS Board Member, the Board Liaison for the ARMS Member Services Standing Committee and a Training Fellow for the ARMS Foundation Level Accreditation Program.
-She is also a Member of SRA International and NCURA, and is the International Representative for the SRA International Awards Committee.
+She is a Training Fellow for the ARMS Foundation Level Accreditation Program and was an ARMS Board Member.
+She is a Member of SRA International and the International Representative on the SRA International Awards Committee.

 Tanja Strøm is a senior research adviser at Oslo Metropolitan University.
 She is part of the External funding team.
 The team is responsible for the provision of pre-award support for researchers writing competitive proposals for national and international research funding.
 The team includes researcher talent development and the EU-research office.
 Tanja is involved in the development, monitoring and reporting of research-related activities in accordance with the University’s strategy.
 She also provides advice on open science and the development of research publication strategies.
 She has a particular interest in researcher development and research evaluation.